apache/fury-site/docs/specification/xlang_implementation_guide.md

 sparse C# enums must declare matching `@ForyEnumId` values instead of relying on declaration ordinals.

-Other language implementations should preserve the same wire rule even if the configuration or annotation surface differs.
+Other Fory implementations should preserve the same wire rule even if the configuration or annotation surface differs.

 A Rust data-carrying enum is an xlang union only when each known variant is unit